Kweepa/Planetfall-Modern/README.md

 __What is this Repository?__

-This repository is a modification of the original Planetfall source code, with the goal to make it more playable by a modern audience with some minor tweaks.
+This repository is a modification of the original Planetfall source code, with the goal to make it more playable by a modern audience with some minor tweaks and all known bugs fixed.

-__Overview of Projected Changes__
+__Overview of Changes__

+CLASSIC allows the player to take advantage of the bug fixes while still playing the game as it was intended.
+MODERN allows the player to enjoy the game without having to worry about unfair deaths or hunger.

+* addition of CLASSIC and MODERN pseudo-verbs
 * bug fixes (in progress)
 * spelling corrections (done)
-* removal of need to eat (done)
+* removal of need to eat for MODERN mode (done)
-* removal of some egregious deaths (in progress)
+* removal of some egregious deaths in MODERN mode (in progress)
-* removal of "walking deads" (in progress)
+* removal of "walking deads" in MODERN mode (in progress)
-* addition of CLASSIC and MODERN pseudo-verbs (in progress)

-CLASSIC will allow the player to take advantage of the bug fixes while still playing the game as it was intended.
-MODERN will allow the player to enjoy the game without having to worry about unfair deaths or hunger.

 __Bugs fixed__